bmcguir2/astromol/README.md

 * Addition of data on telescopes and detection sources for non-ISM/CSM species.
 * Coordinates for sources will eventually be updated to be `astropy` objects
 * Links to telescope facility websites
+* Increase versatility of the generation of the PowerPoint slide by allowing selective coloring or bolding of molecules given certain properties.
+* A database of publication objects and/or authors is being considered, but is a long way off.

+## Bugs, Errors, and Feature Requests

+Should you encounter a bug, discover a factual error, or have a request for a new feature, please submit an issue using the GitHub issues tracker and providing as much description as possible.

+## Pull Requests

+Direct contributions to the codebase are not being accepted at this time.